The Hills (TV series): Other spin-offs

 That September, Conrad filmed a pilot episode for a program that would have focused on her professional endeavors, though MTV passed on the project after Conrad preferred not to feature her personal life.
 Patridge was commissioned the VH1 program Audrina in 2011, which focused on herself and her family.
 However, the series was canceled after its debut season due to underwhelming ratings.

+In May 2022, MTV announced The Hills: Next Gen which was to feature an all-new cast of twentysomethings.
+However, this never materialized.

 Soundtrack

 The soundtrack was released on February 13, 2007.